thecognifly/cognifly-python/README.md

 cognifly-controller
 ```

-We advise setting up a service on the rapsberri pi to launch this script automatically on CogniFly at startup, so that the user doesn't need to SSH the drone.
+We advise setting up a service on the rapsberry pi to launch this script automatically on CogniFly at startup, so that the user doesn't need to SSH the drone.

 _Note: if using our Raspbian image on the Rasperry Pi, this service is set up already._